IgorKhm/igorkhm.github.io/index.md

 # Tools
  + [MinCov](https://github.com/IgorKhm/MinCov)- Python implementation of an algorithm solving the coverability set problem for Petri nets.
 Based on the work in <a href="https://hal.inria.fr/INRIA/hal-02479879"> "Minimal coverability tree construction made complete and efficient"</a>.
- + [Property directed verification](https://github.com/LeaRNNify/Property-directed-verification)- Python implantation of the algorithm developed in "Property-directed verification and robustness certification of recurrent neural networks".
+ + [Property directed verification](https://github.com/LeaRNNify/Property-directed-verification)- Implantation of the algorithm developed in "Property-directed verification and robustness certification of recurrent neural networks".

 <br/>